-A party may request a room change through the Title IX Coordinator, who will facilitate with a Dean of Campus Life room change to the first available, suitable room.
-Involuntary changes to a living situation (e.g. if a Complainant wants the Respondent to move), will only be instituted if determined to be a necessary interim measure in the event of a formal complaint.
+The Complainant and Respondent may request a room change through the Interim Title IX Coordinator who will facilitate with a Dean of Campus Life room change to the first available, suitable room.
+If a Complainant wants the Respondent to move, Complainant must be willing to pursue a formal complaint.
+No contact orders can be imposed.

-Other accommodations or assistance available to the parties include:
+Other accommodations available to Complaints might include:

-- No contact orders; - Assistance with or rescheduling an academic assignment (paper, exams, etc.); - Assistance in requesting an incomplete in a class; - Assistance with transferring class sections, if available; - Temporary withdrawal; - Assistance with alternative course completion options; - Assistance in filing a police report; - Assistance with financial aid: - Assistance with visa or immigration status or related issues; - Other accommodations as necessary for health and safety.
+- Assistance with or rescheduling an academic assignment (paper, exams, etc.); - Assistance in requesting an incomplete in a class; - Assistance with transferring class sections, if available; - Temporary withdrawal; - Assistance with alternative course completion options; - Other accommodations for health and safety as necessary.